gokhanipek/recyclehub/README.md

 # Recycle Hub

-Created with CRA, Typescript, Redux, Redux-toolkit, SCSS Spent around 6 hours on task, some of the crucial things like proxy for api requests and unit tests are left out.
+Created with CRA, Typescript, Redux, Redux-toolkit, SCSS Spent around 6 hours on task, some of the crucial things like proxy for api requests and unit tests are left out, added as to-do.

 To run the project locally:
 ### `git clone https://github.com/gokhanipek/recyclehub.git`